WITHIN THE CITY WALLS

 The façade is completed off with five semicircular arches from the Renaissance period, as well as the courtyard, from late 16th century.
 It is made up of a semicircular double series of arches with marble columns.
 The stairs are fully Baroque.
 Today it houses Antonio Machado International University.

-The Cathedral is the most representative building in the square.
+Another place of interest in this audioguide, the Cathedral is the most representative building in the square.
 It is believed that, in this location, a Romanesque temple could have existed, later transformed in Visigoth style until the arrival of the Muslims who built the Aljama mosque.
 In 1227, it became, under the dedication to the Virgin Mary of “The Nativity”, the Cathedral site.
 In the 16th century a restoration was carried out, which will give the building a Renaissance touch.
 The front was designed by John the Baptist Villalpando in 1587, with a relief of “The Nativity of the Virgin”

 The interior contains numerous art objects of great quality, which are exhibited in the Cathedral Museum of the Beautiful Cloister.
 It is believed that the tower base was the mosque minaret, adding in the Vandelvira period a belfry level and a roof that fell off in 1862, which was restored with a hipped slate capital, which was changed in the 50’s.